X2: X-Men United (2003)

 And it’s a good thing.
 Without humor, X2 would teeter into self-importance.
 Its serious subtext is clearly a subject of passion for the storytellers.

-The war that Stryker wages against mutants lends itself to many interpretations—a virtue usually reserved for art films, not action adventures.
+The war that Stryker wages against mutants lends itself to many interpretations — a virtue usually reserved for art films, not action adventures.
 Its dynamic of a fearful and prejudiced majority’s war on a minority they do not understand might have spoken too directly to issues of sexual minorities.
-But Singer’s not-so-subtle allegorizing could just as easily be about Christians who are persecuted for their faith, or about Christians ignoring the examples of Christ and using force and legislation to persecute and marginalize people guilty of only certain sins.* (see footnote) There are also plenty of references to adolescence, to mysterious changes in body and perspective.
+But Singer’s not-so-subtle allegorizing could just as easily be about Christians who are persecuted for their faith, or about Christians ignoring Christ’s example and using force and legislation to persecute and marginalize people they deem more sinful than themselves.
+There are also plenty of references to adolescence, to mysterious changes in body and perspective.

 Another interpretation that lends itself to my mind is this: The world is currently suffering from forces who want to strike out at other nations and nationalities.
 Enemies of the U.S. engage in terrorism with bombings.
 The U.S., in the name of liberty and God, responds with… bombings.
 In X2, those who respond to destruction with similar tools of destruction are the villainous mutants.
 They make dangerous generalizations that clearly will eliminate those who threaten their existence, but they will also eliminate countless innocents and ruin all hope of diplomatic progress.
 The heroic X-Men are those that echo Christ’s exhortation to resist the urge to strike back, and they press forward, suffering bodily injury and humiliation, in order to gain ground through faith, reason, compassion, and love.
 Singer’s story is soberingly relevant to current events, without ever losing its grip on the plot.